shivkumarghatbale/03_dataEncryption-DigitalSignature-MAC-DigitalCeriticates-SSL-TLS-HTTPS/README.md

 Once the message is received, it is split into 64 bit blocks of data.
 DES carries out several iterations and substitutions throughout the message in order to make it harder to crack the code.

-Symmetric vs. asymmetric encryption
-Symmetric encryption is one of the two major methods of encrypting data in modern computer systems.
+Topic 1.3) Symmetric vs. asymmetric encryption Symmetric encryption is one of the two major methods of encrypting data in modern computer systems.
 The other is asymmetric encryption, which is the major application of public key cryptography.
 The main difference between these methods is the fact that asymmetric systems use two keys rather than the one employed by the symmetric schemes.
 One of the keys can be publicly shared (public key), while the other must be kept in private (private key).
 The use of two keys instead of one also produces a variety of functional differences between symmetric and asymmetric encryption.
 Asymmetric algorithms are more complex and slower than the symmetric ones.
 Because the public and private keys employed in asymmetric encryption are to some degree mathematically related, the keys themselves must also be considerably longer to provide a similar level of security offered by shorter symmetric keys.

-Advantages and disadvantages
+Topic 1.4) Advantages and disadvantages
 Symmetric algorithms provide a fairly high level of security while at the same time allowing for messages to be encrypted and decrypted quickly.
 The relative simplicity of symmetric systems is also a logistical advantage, as they require less computing power than the asymmetric ones.
 In addition, the security provided by symmetric encryption can be scaled up simply by increasing key lengths.
 For every single bit added to the length of a symmetric key, the difficulty of cracking the encryption through a brute force attack increases exponentially.
 While symmetric encryption offers a wide range of benefits, there is one major disadvantage associated with it: the inherent problem of transmitting the keys used to encrypt and decrypt data.
 When these keys are shared over an unsecured connection, they are vulnerable to being intercepted by malicious third parties.
 If an unauthorized user gains access to a particular symmetric key, the security of any data encrypted using that key is compromised.
 To solve this problem, many web protocols use a combination of symmetric and asymmetric encryption to establish secure connections.
 Among the most prominent examples of such a hybrid system is the Transport Layer Security (TLS) cryptographic protocol used to secure large portions of the modern internet.

 Topic 2) Certificates

 Topic 3) SSL certificates

 topic 4) Certificates from CA

-Topic 5) MAC - Message authentication code (Used for authentication as well as integrity of message exchanged) HMAC-256 : Hash based Message Authentication Code.
+Topic 5) MAC - Message authentication code (Used for authentication as well as integrity of message exchanged)

+Topic 5 A) HMAC-SHA256 : Hash based Message Authentication Code.
+(Using symmetric key)
 1) Creater of message first encrypts the message with secret it has, then computes hash.
 2) Creater sends a pair of message (i.e. unencrypted message) & hash computed in step (1) to receiver.
 (Note: in this type of MAC, user shall not care if the message is read by third party person.
 Message is not supposed to have sensitive info.)
 3) Receiver encrypts the message (i.e. unencrypted message from step (2)) with secret key it has (i.e. creater & receiver should use same key) & computes the hash upon receiving pair of message & hash from sender.